-Mechanically, the loco is in good condition, but the boiler and smokebox also need
+Mechanically, the loco was in good condition, but the boiler and smokebox also needed

 attention.
 In 1994 the loco was converted back to a coal fired boiler by superficially covering over the oil burning apertures in the boiler backplate.
 This approach is not now acceptable to our boiler inspectors and initial work involving stripping fittings in the cab was commenced prior to discovering the tender corrosion problems, but has not been further progressed.
 A full rebuild is required to address wasting of material in the smokebox.
 This will require reproducing a complicated smokebox profile.

-The unfortunate outcome of these inspections is that 520 will require over $300,000 of work to put it back in reliable condition, which cannot be justified at present due to the very minimal use the loco would have now that the need for a high power loco to bring trains up the ranges from Adelaide has vanished due to standardisation of the main interstate track and SteamRanger now only running bfrom Mt Barker to the south coast.
-It has therefore been placed in indefinite long term storage at Mt Barker whilst our limited resources are dedicated to maintaining our operationally more flexible 621 and Rx class locos.
+The unfortunate outcome of these inspections was that 520 would require over $300,000 of work to put it back in reliable condition, which could not be justified at the time due to the very minimal use the loco would have now that the need for a high power loco to bring trains up the ranges from Adelaide had vanished due to standardisation of the main interstate track and SteamRanger was now only running from Mt Barker to the south coast.
+The loco was therefore placed in long term storage at Mt Barker whilst our limited resources were dedicated to maintaining our operationally more flexible 621 and Rx class locos.